BranchMetrics/android-branch-deep-linking-attribution/README.md

 });
 ```

+####Parameters
+**amount** _int_
+: The amount of credit to redeem when user applies the referral code.

 Alternatively, you can specify a prefix for the referral code.
-The resulting code will have your prefix, concatenated with a 2 character long unique alpha-numeric string wrapped in the same data structure.
+The resulting code will have your prefix, concatenated with a two character long unique alpha-numeric string wrapped in the same data structure.

-**prefix** _String_
-: The prefix to the referral code that you desire
+####Method

 ```java
 Branch branch = Branch.getInstance(getApplicationContext());